 The techniques described here work in Firefox 50 and later.
-If you need to use an earlier version of Firefox, please refer to the article on debugging WebExtensions before Firefox 50.
+If you need to use an earlier version of Firefox, please refer to the article on debugging extensions using WebExtension APIs before Firefox 50.

-This article explains how you can use the Firefox developer tools to debug WebExtensions.
+This article explains how you can use the Firefox developer tools to debug extensions built with WebExtension APIs.

-A WebExtension can consist of various different pieces — background scripts, popups, options pages, content scripts — and you'll need to use a slightly different workflow to debug each piece.
+An extension can consist of various different pieces — background scripts, popups, options pages, content scripts — and you'll need to use a slightly different workflow to debug each piece.
 So each piece gets a top-level section in this article, and the intention is that these sections can be read in isolation.
-We'll begin by introducing the Add-on Debugger, which you'll use to debug most of the pieces of your add-on.
+We'll begin by introducing the Add-on Debugger, which you'll use to debug most of the pieces of your extension.

 The Add-on Debugger